Chiragb9/tw-mediawiki/README.md

 3) The "Run Helm Setup" GitHub Actions Workflow can be used to install helm chart on AKS.

 4) The "Terraform" Workflow can be used to deploy terraform code to AKS

-GitHub Actions uses a federated service prinicipal to interact with Azure Cloud.